-On the part of the skin and subcutaneous tissues: unknown frequency - maculopapular erythematous or exfoliative rash, urticaria, pruritus, angioedema, bullous dermatitis (erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis), drug hypersensitivity syndrome and drug syrup and drug syrup (DRESS syndrome), eczema, lichen planus.
+On the part of the skin and subcutaneous tissues: unknown frequency - maculopapular erythematous or exfoliative rash, urticaria, pruritus, angioedema, bullous dermatitis (erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis), drug-induced hypersensitivity syndrome and drug syrups (DRESS syndrome), eczema, lichen planus.

 From the side of musculoskeletal and connective tissue: unknown frequency - arthralgia (joint pain), arthritis, myalgia.

-From the side of the kidneys and urinary tract: an unknown frequency is glomerulopathy (including glomerulonephritis).
+On the part of the kidneys and urinary tract: an unknown frequency is glomerulopathy (including glomerulonephritis).